AztecProtocol/engineering-designs/in-progress/proving-queue/0005-proving-queue.md

 3. An agent polls for new work.
 A query is performed on the in-memory cache based on the capabilites of the prover and ordered to prioritise earlier epochs, discounting all jobs that are already being proven.
 4. The query returns the job #4567.
 5. The broker stores the prover agent id and the current time against the job as `Start Time`.
-6. The broker returns the job details (read from disk) to the agent.
+6. The broker returns the job details to the agent.

 Later, the agent polls again: